 Academic integrity policy.
-Each student in this course is expected to demonstrate academic integrity and to abide by the Code of Student Conduct (http://studentaffairs.osu.edu/resource_csc.asp and see http://oaa.osu.edu/coamtensuggestions.html).
-Academic misconduct includes, but is not limited to, (1) plagiarism (using others' work without citing/crediting them), (2) fabricating information or citations, (3) facilitating acts of dishonesty by others, (4) having unauthorized possession of past exam questions, (5) submitting work previously submitted to another course or work of another person, (6) tampering with the academic work of other students, and (7) cheating on quizzes/exams.
-Academic misconduct on any assignment will result minimally in receiving a zero on that assignment and may also lead to further disciplinary action.
-Penalty for violation of the Code of Student Conduct can also be extended to include failure of the course and University disciplinary action.
+Each student in this course is expected to demonstrate academic integrity and to abide by the Code of Student Conduct (https://oaa.osu.edu/academic-integrity-and-misconduct/student-misconduct).
+Academic misconduct includes, but is not limited to, (1) plagiarism (using others' work without citing/crediting them), (2) fabricating information or citations, (3) facilitating acts of dishonesty by others, (4) having unauthorized possession of past class work, including problem sets, (5) submitting work previously submitted to another course or work of another person, (6) tampering with the academic work of other students, and (7) cheating on quizzes/exams.
+You may not use generative AI, such as ChatGPT, in this class (discussion posts, problem sets, etc).
 It is your responsibility to be aware of the rules of academic dishonesty-ignorance is not a defense.
 When in doubt, talk to me.